H4zh4n/Device-Connection-Checker/README.md

 __________________

 # An Example of `dcc.hjs` file content
+As a Note : If you didn't want to customize a part of the app and you were satisified with it, don't provide the command for it in the `dcc.hjs` file.

 (don't forget the = {equal} sign between keywords and values)

 ```
-//to set x,y location of window.
+//to set x, y location of window.
 loc=100 50

-# set wdith and height of bars
+# set width and height of bars
 size=10 2

-# Path of screenshots/reports
+# Path of screenshots/reports (set as Drive E, Automatically creates a folder named System in it).
 path=E

 freq=10
 delay=1000
 delete_day=10
 usb_color=#27ae60
-wifi_color=#8e44ad
+normal_color=#1abc9c
 ```